ijarvis12/average/README.md

 # average
-script that takes numerical inputs and outputs the average
+scripts that takes numerical inputs and outputs the average